Stardown-app/Stardown/README.md

 * can create markdown links for specific parts of pages (using text fragments and/or HTML element IDs)
 * requires only one click to create a markdown link for the current page
-* is focused on just the most important features so it's more likely to be maintained
+* is focused on just the most important features so it's more likely to be maintained and bug-free

 ## development